DoSomething/contentful-prototype/docs/development/features/progress-bar.md

 ### Rewards Tab

-On the rewards tab of each users account, a progress bar is displayed to indicate what level they have reached as a user.
+On the rewards tab of each user's account, a progress bar is displayed to indicate what level they have reached as a user.
 This is implemented with the `RewardsProgressBar`, which uses the `MultiLevelProgressBar` as a base.

 ![Levels Progress Bar Example](../../.gitbook/assets/levels-progress-bar.png)